 大丈夫 might just be the most common word in the Japanese language. 大 means “big” and 丈夫 means “robust” but together they create the most common way of saying, “Nothing wrong” or “No problem”.

-Remember that for the auxiliary verb the same phrase becomes でも.
-The te form of the auxiliary verb with the addition of も.
+For the auxiliary verb the same phrase becomes でも: the te form of the auxiliary verb with the addition of も.

 I don’t have any beer.
 Is green tea okay? |